tyoung65/FinTech-Case-Study/README.md

 ### Business Activities
 ---
-Square allows any merchant or vendor, however small, to accept electronic payments.
+Square allows any merchant or vendor to accept credit card payments.
-It also provides small business the ability to electronically collect funds from customers.
 This innovation came in the form of its Square Reader in 2009 and allowed credit cards to be swiped anywhere a seller had a smart phone and internet connection.
 This type of access into the economy allowed all types of businesses to prosper by cutting barriers for new and existing businesses.
 Square also created the Cash App for IOS and Android devices.
 Square is one of the early adopters of mobile transfers and holds a sizable market share of mobile funds transfers between consumers.
 Square has simplified the process of exchanging funds between parties by providing essential software and hardware products to small business.
 When questioned about Square’s business model by B2B News at a conference in Toronto, Jack Dorsey replied, “We’re not just payments or POS but a suite of tools to help our sellers.
 The first critical thing was to enable sellers to make the sale.
 Then it was organizing the information to make more sales.”

 After the successful launch of its Square Reader, the company introduced Square Register.
 Square Register combines POS hardware, software and payment processing in a sleek and modern design.